 Hillbilly’s goes hard at three things: Breakfast, bizarre menu font choices and alternative spellings.
 This restaurant isn’t going to wow you with options.

 For breakfast, it’s pancakes, biscuits, eggs and meats.
 For lunch, it is burgers, sandwiches and salad with lettuce and tomato, onions, ham, bacon and cheese.

-There’s no dinner.
-The restaurant closes at 2 pm.
 It all feels appropriate for the setting.
-If you’re not country and are unfamiliar with the joys of a fried bologna sandwich, then live a little, overlook the painfully clever spelling and order Cuzin Bo’s Dream.
+If you’re not country and are unfamiliar with the joys of a fried bologna sandwich, then live a little, overlook the painfully clever spelling, and order Cuzin Bo’s Dream.